clojurebridge-minneapolis/track1-chatter/track1-web.md

 ### Bootstrap

 The app is working but is ugly.
-We can improve it by using CSS and a package of software called Twitter Bootstrap.
+We can improve it by using CSS and JavaScript from a package of software called Twitter Bootstrap.

 Create and checkout a new branch.